US EPA repeals greenhouse gas endangerment finding

 Change

-US EPA repealed the endangerment finding for greenhouse gases and removed federal authority to regulate greenhouse gas emissions from stationary sources.
+The US EPA repealed its greenhouse gas endangerment finding, eliminating federal authority to regulate emissions from stationary sources.

 Why it matters